cognitedata/indsl/docs-source/source/contribute.rst

 4. **Write tests**: If you are adding a new feature or fixing a bug, write tests using the `pytest` framework to cover the new code.
 Make sure that they pass.

-5. **Make a pull request**: Once you are satisfied with your changes and all of the tests pass, make a pull request using the conventional commit message format.
+5. **Make a pull request**: Once you are satisfied with your changes and all of the tests pass, make a pull request in the base repository using the conventional commit message format.

 Code Review Process